 Compassion Seattle is a group of civic and community leaders working to address Seattle’s homelessness crisis.
 Our mission is to make an immediate and tangible impact for people experiencing homelessness.
 We have launched an initiative to direct the city to address this crisis, which has increased dramatically during the Covid-19 pandemic.
 We do not believe people should have to live in encampments in our parks and on our sidewalks, which is why this measure supports increases in, and access to, emergency and permanent housing, and mental health and substance use disorder treatment and services for people experiencing homelessness and to keep public spaces clear of encampments.

-We are at a critical point in addressing Seattle’s homelessness crisis, a humanitarian issue of our time that needs solutions that work.
+We are at a critical point in addressing Seattle’s homelessness crisis, the humanitarian issue of our time that needs solutions that work.
 Compassion Seattle formed to engage with the City government, social service providers and community leaders on an approach that includes tangible actions with measurable outcomes.
-We believe these outcomes can benefit us all, from increased economic recovery of the downtown and neighborhood business districts, to helping our city’s most in need find emergency and permanent housing and overcome critical issues of mental health and addiction.
+We believe these outcomes can benefit us all, from increased economic recovery of the downtown and neighborhood business districts, to helping our city’s most vulnerable find emergency and permanent housing and overcome critical issues of mental health and addiction.

 As a City, we need to greatly increase the efficacy of our response to unsheltered homelessness by focusing resources on behavioral health services and emergency and permanent housing.
 This includes addressing and considering the individual needs of each unsheltered person.
 By focusing resources in these areas, we can better support individuals and address the conflicts that can arise with encampments and other uses of public space.
 The City has declared a State of Emergency, and this proposal is the best way to address it as one.